 If a landlord is in any doubt whether insulation can be installed in their rental property, they should consult an experienced professional insulation installer and, if needed, a builder.

 It is not enough for a landlord to simply claim that ‘insulation is not reasonably practicable’.
-Failure to comply with insulation obligations under the new legislation could attract a penalty of $4000.

 Other exceptions to insulation requirements